Advice

 Why people with dementia may walk about or get lost

-There can be a number of reasons why a person living with dementia walks about:
+There can be a number of reasons why a person living with dementia may want to walk:

 - They could be continuing a habit, relieving boredom, or using up extra energy.